LEMONHEADS (Buy CDs by this artist)

 Whatever became of Dando over the next decade (besides turning up dishevelled and disoriented at shows and getting up to do a number or two with various friends), he managed two solo albums (one of them live) and then reclaimed the band name and got in drummer/producer Bill Stevenson (and Karl Alvarez, his rhythm section partner in the Descendents and All) to help him make The Lemonheads, a likable, cogent album of adult punk-pop that matches Dando's easygoing voice to genial fuzz-rock.
 "Steve's Boy," although written by Stevenson about his father, resembles the unrelated monologue on car button cloth.
 "Become the Enemy" collapses a marriage with catchy charm, and "No Backbone" adds another hooky melody to the discord theme.
 J Mascis plays on two tracks, and organist Garth Hudson is on another.
 Very nice.[Doug Brod / Ira Robbins]

-See also Blake Babies, Fuzzy, Godstar, Juliana Hatfield, Smudge
+See also Blake Babies, Fuzzy, Godstar, Juliana Hatfield, Hummingbirds, Smudge

 All contents copyright 2007 Trouser Press LLC